 Respondents in all five countries identified the police and military as the main providers of security in their neighbourhoods, although comparatively less so in Libya, Niger, and Chad (see Figure 4.7).
 In Libya, results vary greatly among the four southern localities in which research was carried out.
-While the majority of interviewees in Ghat and Kufra indicated that both the police and the military provided security in their neighbourhood, only a minority did so in Murzuq, and even fewer in Sebha.
+While the majority of interviewees in Ghat and Kufra indicated that both the police and the military provided security in their neighbourhood, only a minority did so in Murzug, and even fewer in Sebha.
 This last locality also ranks the lowest among all seven Libyan municipalities surveyed in terms of perception of security.
 Almost all respondents in Sebha believe that security forces are unable to protect their community from the threats it faces.
-They indicate that security forces in Sebha do not have adequate equipment to confront violent extremist groups, that security forces either collaborate with or are members of violent extremist groups.
+They indicate that security forces in Sebha do not have adequate equipment to confront violent extremist groups, that security forces are often afraid to confront these groups, and that some members of security forces either collaborate with or are members of violent extremist groups.